 Now, she is a sophomore at UW–Milwaukee studying finance to advance her skills and help her grow as an entrepreneur.
 Amidst her schoolwork, job, and business, she is also involved with the Xi Chi Chapter of the Delta Sigma Pi business fraternity, where she works within the community to offer students networking and career-building opportunities.
 During the last school year, she served on the chapter’s executive board as vice president of scholarships and awards.
 Although she has learned to balance her many responsibilities, she appreciates that when school feels overwhelming, she can call on her current coach, Brendan.
 Between College Possible and her family, she feels she has a strong support system that keeps her motivated.

 “Jamiah was always motivated and savvy enough to succeed in college.
-With a little support and expertise on how to get there, she unlocked many doors for her future,” says her former high school coach Ben, who is now a program coordinator with College Possible Milwaukee.
+With a little support and expertise on how to get there, she unlocked many doors for her future,” says her former high school coach Ben, who is now a program coordinator with College Possible Wisconsin.
 “Her energy and passion for empowering herself and her community shone through in every interaction.”

 Jamiah will earn her degree in the spring of 2024.
 Looking toward the future, she plans to continue to work hard at school and grow her business.
 She’s not always certain where her journey will take her, but she knows she is on the path to success and hopes to have fun on the way.